-Our Hospital Discharge Team continue to support people to be discharged home without a delay and proactively identify people for early assessment to make the discharge process as efficient and timely as possible once a person is deemed medically fit for discharge.
+Our Hospital Discharge Team continue to proactively identify people for early assessment to make the discharge process as efficient and timely as possible once a person is deemed medically fit for discharge.
 They have continued to have an active presence in hospital wards throughout the pandemic, covering the Royal Alexandra Hospital in Paisley and the Vale of Leven Hospital as well as the Glasgow hospitals.
-A review of the early identification process to prioritise those at risk of becoming a delay in underway, with direct links to the national 'Discharge without Delay' priority areas.

-The chart below illustrates the volume of work undertaken by the team and demonstrates that the majority of people delayed are not static.
+The chart overleaf illustrates the volume of work undertaken by the team and demonstrates that the majority of people delayed are not static.
 Over the last year significant progress has been made in discharging those with the longest delays and most delays are relatively short.